datacarpentry/openrefine-socialsci/_episodes/02-Working with OpenRefine.md

 ## Creating a new OpenRefine project

-Start the program.
-(Double-click on the openrefine.exe file (or google-refine.exe if using an older version).
-Java services will start on your machine, and OpenRefine will open in your browser).
+You can start the OpenRefine program by double-clicking on the openrefine.exe file (or google-refine.exe if using an older version).
+Java services will start automatically on your machine, and OpenRefine will open in your browser.

 OpenRefine can import a variety of file types, including tab separated (`tsv`), comma separated (`csv`), Excel (`xls`, `xlsx`), JSON, XML, RDF as XML, Google Spreadsheets.
 See the [OpenRefine Importers page](https://github.com/OpenRefine/OpenRefine/wiki/Importers) for more information.

 In this first step, we'll browse our computer to the sample data file for this lesson.
 In this case, we will be using the `Moz_SAFI_Survey_Final_results` CSV file.
 This data is taken from a farming survey conducted in Mozambique.
-Peoples names have been changed for anonymisation purposes.

 Once OpenRefine is launched in your browser, the left margin has options to `Create Project`, `Open Project`, or `Import Project`.
 Here we will create a new project: